 Use This App to Film the Police… Or Not

-As videos documenting police violence have led the news in the U.S. over the past year, tech coverage has followed with stories of emerging apps focused on helping people document those abuses.
-That coverage is a good indication that police brutality may finally be generating the attention it deserves, but it also means there’s a lot of hype around new tools aimed at contributing to a solution.
+As videos documenting police violence continue to cycle in and out of the news in the U.S., tech coverage has followed with stories of emerging apps focused on helping people document those abuses.
+While it’s important that videos of police abuse have led to mass mobilizations, global outcries for justice and some reforms to policing, it also means there’s a lot of hype around new tools aimed at contributing to a solution.
 For the activist who wants to be ready to film police encounters, it’s worth sorting through the hype to understand what you’ll want to have in your pocket, and know how to use, if you find yourself an eyewitness to abuse.

 Remote backup: It doesn’t take much straining to think of why this feature could be valuable, whether it’s accusations of police confiscating devices and deleting footage or just the possibility of the commotion during a protest or other police interaction ending with a broken or lost device.